tcarland/kdc-ansible/README.md

 file.

-Configure:
+## Configuration:

   Create an inventory for master/slave KDC consisting of two hosts.
 The playbook currently only accounts for one slave KDC.
-So for inventory 'foo' you might have hosts file of the following:
+So for a given inventory you might have a *hosts* file of the following:
 ```
 [master01]
 kdc01